tanbiralam/tanbiralam/README.md

 ###

 <p align="center">
 Hey there!
 I’m Tanbir, a Full Stack Web Developer who loves building web apps that don’t just work—they engage, inspire, and make an impact.
-Right now, I’m crafting platforms at <b>A2M Technologies PVT LTD & AcceleratorX</b>, helping people upskill, connect with mentors, and land their dream jobs.

 I live and breathe <b>React, TypeScript, and Tailwind CSS</b>, making sure everything I build is fast, scalable, and smooth.
 Also, I’m all about pushing boundaries with <b>AI</b>, creating solutions that aren’t just for today but ready for whatever’s next.